Do want to know if rabbits eat their poop?

 Indeed, rabbits do eat their own poop, specifically the cecotropes.

-This reingestion allows them to extract further nutrition from their food, which is important for their health and survival.
+This reingestion allows them to extract further nutrition from their food, which is essential for their health and survival.

 Why Do Rabbits Eat Their Poop?